micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 9.md

 And King Solomon made two hundred large shields of hammered gold; six hundred _shekels_ of hammered gold went into each shield.

 ###### 16
-_He_ also _made_ three hundred shields of hammered gold; [^c]three hundred _shekels_ of gold went into each shield.
+_He_ also _made_ three hundred shields of hammered gold; three hundred _shekels_ of gold went into each shield.
 The king put them in the House of the Forest of Lebanon.

 ###### 17
 Moreover the king made a great throne of ivory, and overlaid it with pure gold.

 ###### 18
-The throne _had_ six steps, with a footstool of gold, _which were_ fastened to the throne; there were [^d]armrests on either side of the place of the seat, and two lions stood beside the armrests.
+The throne _had_ six steps, with a footstool of gold, _which were_ fastened to the throne; there were armrests on either side of the place of the seat, and two lions stood beside the armrests.

 ###### 19
 Twelve lions stood there, one on each side of the six steps; nothing like _this_ had been made for any _other_ kingdom.